Election Day provides opportunity to express citizenship

 Namaskara!
 Once again, I am so thankful for your time to read this and your prayers for the ones I love here.
 His love is so greatly shown and I hope to share this with you through my words.
 I am so honored to call you Family!

 The best way I can describe the past month of life here would be to point you to 2 Pet 3:8-9.
 He has continued to show me that He will fulfill His promise and He is not slow, but is patient towards us.
 Father has placed us where we need to be and His promises are being fulfilled daily.
-Everyday I have to remind myself to place the/p>/p>... [continue]
+Everyday I have to remind myself to place the people of South Asia in His hands, not knowing that they would be the... [continue]

 Understanding the city and the culture